 - 5 days / 4 nights of integrated, highly curated programming (from creative immersion during day to cultural experiences at night in Istanbul and Mardin)

-- Hotel accommodations each night in beautiful locations.
+- Hotel accommodations each night in beautiful locations

-- 2 delicious, authentic meals (except alcoholic beverages) each day featuring the local cuisine (1 meal will be on your own, with curated restaurant recommendations)
+- 2 delicious, authentic meals (except alcoholic beverages) each day featuring the local cuisine

-- Local transport except airport-hotel transfers
+- Local transport and transfers (except the airport-hotel transfers in Istanbul)

 - Cost of all group activities

-Important Notes on Cost:
+Important Note on the Cost:

 What are the Benefits?

 We believe in the theory of regenerative design.
 Everything we do is interconnected to the whole system.
 We see this trip as a step in the direction toward greater peace-building and systems literacy for a new world.

 What makes this unique and beneficial to me?